Reviews You Can Rely On

 The features on the Streamlight The Siege increase its versatility and value.
 For example, it's waterproof and floats, making it one of our favorites for boating or fishing trips.
 We also like this one for looking under the hood of a vehicle, where its magnetic base comes in handy to adhere to and hang from the underside.
 It has hooks on both ends of the lantern and has white and red light modes.

 As they say, safety first.
 Lanterns that go beyond the basics of providing light are of particular interest to us.
 Specifically, we appreciate models that can be switched to a dedicated SOS mode.
 The LuminAID PackLite Titan 2-in-1 is an absolute standout in this function.
 When switched to this mode, the lantern repeatedly flashes SOS in Morse code.
-The user can beam their distress single in white or red light, and the manufacturer states that a fully charged Packlight Titan can continue in this more for 100 hours.
+The user can beam their distress signal in white or red light, and the manufacturer states that a fully charged Packlight Titan can continue in this mode for 100 hours.

 The LuminAID's SOS setting was our favorite feature.
 It's easy to turn on and it flashes continually for a very long time.